zigster64/zig-zag-zoe/README.md

 - Choose the number of players.
 - Choose the number of squares needed to win.
 - Choose a % chance of a Zero Wing.
-- Chosse a % chance to set us up the bomb.
+- Choose a % chance to set us up the bomb.
 - Click START
 - At this point, the system will wait for all players to login - which is done by simply selecting which player to play as.
 - Once logged in, you will see (in real time) who we are waiting on, and watch as they all login.